Deterministic Primality Proving on Proth Numbers: Taking Square Roots

 \section{Taking Square Roots}

-Given $\sqrt{-1}\pmod{N}$, a square root of a fixed value, we show how to compute the square roots of an arbitrary value when $N$ is a prime.
-For more details of computing square roots with this idea, see \cite{stw_sqrt} and \cite{stw_phd}.
+Suppose $N$ is a prime, but not necessary a Proth prime, with $N\equiv1\pmod{4}$ for the following.
+Given $\sqrt{-1}\pmod{N}$, a square root of a fixed value, we show how to calculate the square roots of an arbitrary value $\beta$ for $1<\beta<N-1$ and $\beta$ a quadratic residue modulo $N$.
+Such ideas of taking square roots modulo $N$ are presented in \cite{stw2011sqrt, stw_phd}.
+We include the material below for completeness.
+Additionally, we show how to detect the case that $N$ is a composite number.

-Suppose $N$ is a prime for the following.
-Given a quadratic residue $\beta\pmod{N}$ with $1<\beta<N-1$, we are going to find a square root of $\beta$ modulo $N$.
-Suppose